 The Nautilus can be found in different varieties – why do they have to make so many freaking versions?
 I do not know, but it’s super annoying.
 I personally think if you are sold on the Nautilus, the LX model is just fine.
 Otherwise, just buy a nicer seat (don’t put rims on a Honda Civic — know what I’m saying?).

 For those who love their Chicco newborn and convertible seats, we’ve got good news: Chicco now makes a forward facing car seat!
-The MyFit Harness + Booster seat fits kids from 25-100 lbs (up to 65 lbs in harness mode, and then up to 100 lbs in seatbelt mode).
-The MyFit features a steel-reinforced frame with two layers of foam protection.
-As with their other seats, the Chicco is super parent-friendly and easy to use.
-It has a no-rethread design for easy height adjustments, the easiest ever premium LATCH connectors that practically tighten themselves, and their signature LockSure system, which makes it easy to install the seat snugly with the seatbelt.
+The Chicco MyFit fits kids from 25-100 lbs (up to 65 lbs in harness mode, and then up to 100 lbs in seatbelt mode).
+It has a steel-reinforced frame with two layers of foam protection.

 The seat is very well-padded for your kid’s comfort, and it also has 4 recline positions- which is rare in a forward facing seat.
 It comes with two cupholders and a one-pull harness tightener for easy adjustments.
 As with Chicco’s other seats, parents are really digging the Chicco MyFit.

 Graco Nautilus vs. Chicco MyFit?
 Tough call.
 You’ll get a nicer build quality with the MyFit, in my opinion, but the Nautilus will give you the SnugLock feature and a removable/washable cover – for the same price as the base model MyFit.
 So it really depends on what is most important to you.